 Consistently showing up in lists of best places to live, Vancouver is part of Canada’s British Colombia, along the Salish Sea.
 North of Seattle, Washington, this city embraces West Coast sensibilities and combines them with influences from Europe and the Far East.
-The population is dense and diverse, with growth increasing due to employment opportunities and a high quality of life—by economic standards.
+The population is dense and diverse, with growth increasing due to employment opportunities and a high quality of life.
 In regard to faith, the residents are as varied in beliefs as they are in language and financial means, giving you and the Church a unique opportunity to meet needs and bring people together.

 CNBC Church-Population Ratio

 Canada’s largest seaport, Vancouver is filled with surprises.
 A vertical city, it contains a concentrated group of high rises at the foot of the mountains and the edge of the Salish Sea.
 You can surf and sail in the morning, snow ski in the afternoon and end the day with a five-star meal—all in the most diversity-dense city in North America.

 More than a century old, it is still considered a young city by global standards.
 But it is growing into every available space and garnering a reputation for international magnetism.
 Some 200 language groups are represented among its residents.

 Discovered by the Squamish, explored by the Spanish, established by the English and heavily settled by the Chinese following the Gold Rush years, it’s as much West Coast North American as it is Eastern and Western European.
 With its winning hockey team, it’s also thoroughly Canadian.